 Luckily, local archaeologist Dan Garner was visiting the rally as the finds were being dug out of the ground.
 He was able to confirm their date and undertake a mini excavation of the findspot, but no further items were found.

->

-> The hoard was examined by experts at the British Museum and was then acquired jointly by Chester Grosvenor Museum, Cheshire Museums Service and National Museums Liverpool with Heritage Lottery Funding.
+The hoard was examined by experts at the British Museum and was then acquired jointly by Chester Grosvenor Museum and the Museum of Liverpool with Heritage Lottery Funding.

->

-> Contents of the hoard
+Contents of the hoard

 The hoard is thought to date to the first decade of the tenth century AD.
 The 22 silver objects consist of one small cast ingot and 21 bracelets or arm rings that had been folded flat, probably for ease of burial.
 Sixteen of the bracelets are intricately decorated with stamped designs using a distinctive type of punch work.